ahmedabb104/NBA-Player-Information/README.md

 # NBA-Player-Information
-App made using Tkinter and the Ball Don't Lie API, which will return the information of an input NBA player.
+Returns information of the input NBA player.
+To use, run GUI.exe.

-To use the app, download the dist folder and run GUI.exe
+***
+### Technologies used:
+- Python
+- Tkinter library
+- Ball Don't Lie API